Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 then there is **192.168.1.103** -> which is our metasploitable machine

-**Step 2** Verrfy that Our client is reachable
+**Step II** Verrfy that Our client is reachable
 From our Attacker kali machine try to ping our metasploitable machine
 ```
 ping 192.168.1.103
 ```
-**Step 3** As the Host is up and reachable, let do an nmap scan to identify the open ports and its running service along with version detection.
+**Step III** As the Host is up and reachable, let do an nmap scan to identify the open ports and its running service along with version detection.
 ```
 nmap -Pn -sV -v 192.168.1.103
 ```